 There is a huge variety of products catering to these 2 methods, which have a direct impact on the technique’s reputation.
 Epilators come in all shapes, sizes and prices.
 Some are designed for sensitive areas and for facial epilation, some for the whole body.
 Waxing can be done at home with hot wax or cold wax, or by a professional at a salon.
 All of these options will vary in quality.

 For this reason the answer to the question of epilator vs waxing cannot be absolute.
-We can tell you that epilation is the modern solution to the problem of unwanted hair, but you might not get the results you wanted with a $5 epilator.
+We can tell you that epilation is the modern solution to the problem of unwanted hair, but you might not get the results you wanted with an inexpensive epilator.
 Our advice to you is to read some reviews and decide on a balance between price and quality.

 - Never wax within 24 hours before or after tanning.
 Sun exposure damages your skin and makes it easier to peel off layers of skin when you wax, it also increases the risk of bruising.